-Intervention Services Inc. is the largest intervention service provider in North America, delivering around 400 successful interventions per year.
+Intervention Services and Coaching is the largest intervention service provider in North America, delivering around 400 successful interventions per year.
 Call now to speak to one of our qualified substance abuse counselors and interventionist specialists and get the help your loved one truly deserves.

 Maine Drug Facts: